 Unlocking the bootloader of a smartphone will enable you to do other modifications to the device if you so desire.
 Generally, the method to rooting a smartphone first involves unlocking the bootloader, then installing a custom recovery, and then flashing the SuperSU binaries via TWRP.
-Even if you don’t want to root the Moto G4 or the Moto G4 Plus, you will need to unlock the bootloader if you want to install TWRP as the custom recovery.

 With TWRP installed on the Moto G4 and Moto G4 Plus, you can flash various modifications to the smartphone (like Xposed Framework for example).
 Installing mods and things this way is certainly necessary, but my favorite thing to do with a custom recovery is to create and restore full Nandroid backups.
 I wish this type of functionality was included in the stock Android experience, but I don’t mind having to go through these steps in order to gain that type of functionality.